pnadm/BlinkStickNET/README.rst

 Hello,

-The code will be available soon.
+The code will be available tomorrow.

 Sincerely,
   \- The Administrator.